tactcomplabs/sst-bench/test/grid/README.md

 Grid simulation profiling provides a flexible method to quickly generate large networks that generate and transmit randomized data across adjacent links at random time intervals.
 Additionally, the transmitted data is unique per link and checked at the reciever.
 Thus, we provide both functional and performance verification for complex sst simulations.

+The scripts provide automation for running SST simulations using OpenMPI directly or on Slurm enabled systems.
+When invoking mpirun directly the simulations can also utlize SST threading options.
+When launching Slurm batch scripts only MPI ranks are supported.

 ## SST Configuration
 The grid configuration shown below and its sst test driver is defined in the file '2d.py'